MENU

 Junior high and high school students2,800 yen

-*Prices include tax.
+*Prices shown include tax.

 *Reservations are accepted for groups of 10 or more.

-*The above schedule can be adjusted.
+*The above schedule is negotiable.

 [Notes]